Iris West: One Year Later

 In Final Crisis: Rogues' Revenge, Iris has moved to her old home in Central City where she is seen looking over photographs of Barry, when his disembodied voice calls out to her.
 Iris later joins a resistance against Darkseid along with Black Lightning, Green Arrow, and Linda Park.
 Soon after, Iris is corrupted by the Anti-Life Equation, but Barry breaks its hold over her by enveloping her in the Speed Force.

 The New 52

 In September 2011, The New 52 continuity reboot, Iris and Barry are acquaintances rather than lovers.
 During DC Rebirth, when Iris and Ace West are attacked by Eobard Thawne, Iris receives glimpses of her pre-Flashpoint life with Barry and begins to remember their past together.

 Other versions

 The New Frontier

-An alternate universe variant of Iris West appears in DC: The New Frontier.
+An alternate universe version of Iris West appears in DC: The New Frontier.
 This version is engaged to Barry Allen.
 Iris later deduces Barry's secret identity, but does not reveal her knowledge until she convinces Barry to come out of retirement.

 Amalgam Comics

-An alternate universe variant of Iris West, amalgamated with Roxanne Simpson, appears in the Amalgam Comics one-shot Speed Demon.
+An alternate universe version of Iris West, amalgamated with Roxanne Simpson, appears in the Amalgam Comics one-shot Speed Demon.

 Flashpoint

-An alternate universe variant of Iris West appears in the Flashpoint event.
+An alternate universe version of Iris West appears in Flashpoint.
 This version is unmarried and in a relationship with John, her co-worker at the Central City Citizen.